-Have you ever considered treating pain along the spine with acupuncture and Chinese herbs?
-We believe that low risk techniques such as acupuncture should be the first line of therapy for radiculopathy, sciatica, disc disease, and spinal stenosis as well as injuries to the neck, spine, and joints from accidents or sports activity.
+Acupuncture, tuina, and moxibustion are useful tools in the treatment of pain along the spine.
+We believe that low risk techniques such as acupuncture should be the first line of therapy for radiculopathy, sciatica, disc disease, and spinal stenosis as well as injuries to the neck, spine, and joints.

 Injuries from gymnastics and contact sports are another area where acupuncture techniques can be usefully applied.
 Forces applied to the skull as well as the limbs can be transmitted to the spine and brain through the network of muscular and bone attachments which connect our bodies together.
 Any injury which causes loss of consciousness, or any neurologic change should be treated without delay as these may represent a concussion.
 For the same reason, injuries to the "tailbone" or coccyx should be treated as soon as possible.